-2023 IAHE Homeschool Day at the Capitol
+2024 IAHE Homeschool Day at the Capitol

-Thursday, January 19, 2023, 10 am – 3 pm
+Thursday, January 18, 2024, 10 am – 3 pm

 Join us at the Statehouse!
 It’s a field trip day!

 An unforgettable day of activities and learning experiences for all ages awaits you.
-Hundreds of homeschooling families will be gathering at the Capitol for a day of learning, meeting new friends, interactive presentations, and activities.
+Hundreds of homeschooling families will be gathering at the Capitol for a day of learning, meeting new friends, speakers, and activities.
 It’s great for you, and it’s great for our legislators.
 Homeschool freedom matters and joining us at the Capitol is a great way to show your support for homeschool freedom.

-Join us in the morning.
-Come in the afternoon.
-Pack a lunch and stay for the whole day.
 This can be a great educational field trip day with hands-on learning and a chance to build meaningful connections with legislators and homeschoolers from all across the state.
 We can’t wait to see you there!

 REGISTER TODAY